Moraa beats Hodgkinson and Muir to 800m gold

 Muir will have another shot at glory in Sunday's 1500m final.

-Hodgkinson said she was "fuming" to have missed her chance to claim a first international title in front of a home crowd.
+Hodgkinson however said she was "fuming" to have missed her chance to claim a first international title in front of a home crowd.

 "I am not quite sure what happened, it went so quick," the world and Olympic silver medallist told BBC Sport.